bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/glossary.md

 ---

-> The [**CSS Object Model (CSSOM)**](/en-US/docs/Web/API/CSS_Object_Model) is a set of APIs for reading and modifying a document’s style-related (CSS) information.
-In other words, similar to the way in which the [DOM](/en-US/docs/Web/API/Document_Object_Model) enables a document’s structure and content to be read and modified from JavaScript, the CSSOM allows the document’s styling to be read and modified from JavaScript.
+> The [**CSS Object Model (CSSOM)**](/en-US/docs/Web/API/CSS_Object_Model) is a set of APIs for reading and modifying a document's style-related (CSS) information.
+In other words, similar to the way in which the [DOM](/en-US/docs/Web/API/Document_Object_Model) enables a document's structure and content to be read and modified from JavaScript, the CSSOM allows the document's styling to be read and modified from JavaScript.

 #### See also